 This page is a general outline of City of St. Petersburg Sanitation procedures following a major storm or hurricane.
-For all post Hurricane Irma information please visit www.stpeterecovers.com.
+For all post-Hurricane Irma information please visit stpeterecovers.com.

 In the event of a major storm or hurricane:

-If you have debris in your yard, and are in a hurry to get rid of it, here's what city officials ask that you do:
+If you have debris in your yard and would like to get rid of it, here's what city officials recommend:

 - Put whatever debris you are able to fit into your city garbage container.
 Before placing containers out for pick-up, top them off with any small branches that remain in your yard.